ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/virtual_ecosystem_in_static_mode.md

 example, you can test how vegetation responds to changing temperatures without feedback from soil moisture changes, or explore animal behaviour in a fixed vegetation landscape.

-By choosing which components evolve over time and which stay fixed, static model helps reveal **drivers of ecological change** - helping us understand not just **what happens**, but **why**.
+By choosing which components evolve over time and which stay fixed, Static Mode helps reveal **drivers of ecological change** - helping us understand not just **what happens**, but **why**.